VinFast Is Developing EVs To Hit The U.S. Market In 2021

 “Our biggest challenge is that Vietnamese products do not have an international brand.
 To many international friends, Vietnam is still a poor, backward country.
 We will have to find a way to market and prove our products represent a dynamic and developing Vietnam that has reached the highest standards of the world," he added.

-This is in line with the previous report that VinFast wants to enter the U.S. market, even prompting Vuoing to invest $2 billion of personal fortune.
+This is in line with the previous report that VinFast wants to enter the U.S. market, even prompting Vuong to invest $2 billion of personal fortune.
 Despite the numerous perceived hurdles, the company sees the Vietnamese market to be too small for profitability, therefore warranting an expansion to a more lucrative market.

 From a wider perspective, we hope that VinFast's electric vehicle will be as impressive as the recently-revealed President SUV.
 The more options in the market, the better for the consumer.